-There’s the classic Caprese Salad with tomatoes, basil and mozzarella.
-And Panzanella, the perfectly delectable use for day old Italian bread, with tomatoes and basil.
-But today I’m bringing you my recipe for a simple, fragrant and nearly irresistable tomato-basil sauce.
+There’s the classic Caprese Salad with tomatoes, basil, and mozzarella.
+And Panzanella, the perfectly delectable use for day-old Italian bread, with tomatoes and basil.
+But today I’m bringing you my recipe for a simple, fragrant and nearly irresistible tomato basil sauce.

 I make this recipe often during the summer months when the basil is growing faster than I can find uses for it.
 It’s quick, it’s easy, and your whole family will love it.
 Mine does.

 Because this recipe uses so few ingredients, be sure to use the very best of each that you can afford.
-I like the Cento brand of san marzano tomatoes and I always use real parmigiano-reggiano cheese for this.
+I like the Cento brand of San Marzano tomatoes and I always use real Parmigiano-Reggiano cheese for this.
 It makes all the difference in the final dish.

-Cook your pasta according to the package directions.
+Start boiling the water and cook your pasta according to the package directions.
 While the pasta is cooking, prepare the sauce.

 Heat the olive oil in a large, deep pan over medium-high heat.
 Add the garlic and onion.
 Cook until the onion is softened, approximately 4-5 minutes.